hzi-bifo/GitHub/README.md

 # GitHub { [hzi-bifo](https://github.com/hzi-bifo), [dzif](https://github.com/dzif) } manual

 We are using [Github](https://github.com/) for our Projects.
-GitHub allows us to develop in a collaborative and productive manner.
+GitHub allows us to productively develop versioned code in a collaborative and well-documented manner.

-When your initial project is no longer just a draft, you can check in your code in our HZI GitHub repository.
-This document describes how you can make your project part of our HZI GitHub organization.
-Furthermore it gives you advices how to structure, document and version your repository.
+When your initial project is no longer just a draft, you can check your code into our HZI GitHub repository.
+This document describes how you can make your project part of our HZI GitHub organization and gives you advice on how to structure, document and version your repository.

 ## Getting started